Doctor Who Resolution review – it's time to enjoy some fireworks as an old foe returns

 See you in 2020!

-Catch up on RT’s reviews of all ten episodes of series 11.
+Catch up on RadioTimes.com’s reviews of all ten episodes of series 11.

 - Episode ten: The Battle of Ranskoor Av Kolos